qingreee1/material-theme-jetbrains-docs/docs/configuration/component-settings.md

 ###### Accent colored opened directories

 Same as the hollow directory icon, files that are _opened_ and _edited_ will have their containing directories be colored with the selected _accent color_.

+##### Decorated Folders

+Assign specific folder icons to folders with commonly used names to add yet more visual grepping than with file icons.
+For instance, `tmp`, `logs`, `src`, `lib` or `test` are folders found within most projects.

+{% include figure.html content="/screens/decoFolders.png" caption="Decorated Folders" %}

+Note that excluded/resource root/test root/package folders will not be decorated.

+**Note**: This feature depends on the *Project View Decorators* feature.

 -----